 This makes a difference in your estimated mash pH calculation.
-Certain salts like gypsum (calcium sulfate) will decrease the water’s pH, and you need to know that so you can accurately determine what your mash pH will be.
+Certain salts like gypsum (calcium sulfate) will decrease the water’s pH, and you need to know that so you can accurately determine your mash pH.

-While you can add salts and chemicals after you mash, it’s best to add all your salts to all the water you’re going to use before mashing in.
+While you can add salts and chemicals after you mash, it’s best to add all your salts to all the water you’ll use before mashing in.

-Now, depending on your starting water profile and your mineral additions, you may need to add some liquid acid to bring down the water’s pH so you can hit your target mash pH of 5.2 to 5.6.
+Now, depending on your starting water profile and your mineral additions, you may need to add some liquid acid to bring down the water’s pH to hit your target mash pH of 5.2 to 5.6.
 Or you may need to add baking soda to bring it up.
 You can use brewing software to help you do this before you mash in.

-Fifteen minutes into your mash rest, use your pH meter to see if you’ve hit your target of 5.2 to 5.6 pH.
-If not, you can use your scale or medicine dropper to add chemicals additions to correct the pH.
+Fifteen minutes into your mash rest, use your pH meter to see if you’ve hit your 5.2 to 5.6 pH target.
+If not, you can use your scale or medicine dropper to add chemical additions to correct the pH.
 If your pH is low, you can add baking soda to increase the pH.
-If your pH is high, you an add lactic or phosphoric acid .
-Be sure to add small, incremental doses while stirring and constantly measure the pH so you don’t overshoot.
+If your pH is high, you can add lactic or phosphoric acid.
+Be sure to add small, incremental doses while stirring and constantly measure the pH, so you don’t overshoot.

 Getting your mash pH in this range is one of the most important things you can do for your beer.

-Note: Most brewing salts dissolve into cold water quickly except calcium chloride .
-If you’re adding brewing salts to cold water, you’ll need to do a lot of stirring to make sure all the salts are fully dissolved.
+Note: Most brewing salts dissolve into cold water quickly except calcium chloride.
+If you’re adding brewing salts to cold water, you’ll need to do a lot of stirring to ensure all the salts are fully dissolved.
 You can avoid this excessive stirring by adding salts while your strike and sparge water are heating up.
 Warm water will dissolve these salts more easily.

 WARNING: Always add salts or chemicals to water.
 Never add water to salts or chemicals.
 Safety first!

-What Water Profile Should You Try to Match?
+What Brewing Water Profile Should You Try to Match?

 Brewing software usually has built-in lists of different target profiles depending on the style of beer you want to brew.
 You can also check out this list for some of the most popular ones.